A Confidence Machine for Sparse High-Order Interaction Model: Introduction

-\textbf{Contribution:} Our main contribution in this paper is to develop an efficient algorithm to conduct \emph{exact full-CP} for SHIM which can capture complex structures in the data by considering high-order interaction features.
-The exact full-CP for complex black box models such as RF and NN are intractable and an efficient computational method does not exist.
-For such black box models only split-CP is possible.
 The proposed method enables us to obtain a more compact confidence set (much better than linear and comparable to non linear models) by the full-CP for sufficiently flexible and complex SHIM.
-Because SHIM uses higher-order interaction features, the full-CP is computationally challenging, but we overcome this difficulty by introducing a method called \emph{homotopy mining} which exploits the best of both homotopy and (pattern) mining methods.
+A SHIM uses higher-order interaction features and hence, the full-CP is computationally challenging; but we overcome this difficulty by introducing a method called \emph{homotopy mining} which exploits the best of both homotopy and (pattern) mining methods.
 The computation of exact full-CP for SHIM by homotopy mining can be interpreted as an extension of LASSO's exact full-CP in \cite{lei2019fast}.
-The use of black box or explainable machine learning models in high-stakes decision-making such as in healthcare, criminal justice, and other domains is highly criticized in the literature (Rudin, C. 2019).
+The use of black box or explainable machine learning models in high-stakes decision-making such as in healthcare, criminal justice, and other domains is highly criticized in the literature \cite{angelino2018learning,rudin2019stop}.
 We believe that the exact full-CP of a SHIM has significant importance in practice where accuracy, statistical reliability, and interpretability are important.
-If a practitioner chooses SHIM as a regressor, how to compute the corresponding exact full-CP set?.
-The proposed method provides a computationally efficient solution to this. \looseness=-1
+If a practitioner chooses SHIM as a regressor, how to compute the corresponding exact full-CP set?
+The proposed method provides a computationally efficient solution to this.